AlbertSnows/shapetoy/docs/bugs.md

 clearing the board is tedious.
 With that said, I don't know why the white border stays around the circle after I do the clear.
 Figuring that out would be the first step in fixing that bug.

+## circle 1 becomes the color of circle n - 1 afte 3+ circles

+No commentary on this since I only just learned about it, but it's good to document.